egstad/arena-batch-uploader/README.md

 - [Vite](https://github.com/vitejs/vite): Dev server and build tool.
 - [Arena-js](https://github.com/ivangreene/arena-js): A javascript wrapper for the are.na api, built by [@ivangreene](https://github.com/ivangreene) (thanks, mate!)
 - [Fuse.js](https://github.com/krisk/Fuse): Lightweight fuzzy-search.

+## So, why does this tool exist anyways?

+Ummm hi, me [Jordan Egstad](https://github.com/egstad) name-o.
+I'm a [designerd](https://egstad.com) who enjoys collecting and connecting digital things.
+Once upon a time I found myself with a few thousand images that I wanted to add to my are.na.
+Sure, I could have dragged and dropped them into a channel (I did), but I quickly noticed that a key artifact was lost: credit to the original sources.
+Entering citations would have taken me days, so I spent an afternoon to make this instead.
+Is it helpful?
+Yes.
+Was it fun to make?
+Sorta.
+Is it ugly?
+Kinda but I like it!.

+Hope it's helpful to you.

+Egstad